Numerous AIA CES registered continuing education courses are offered by Hager’s team of industry experts. These on-site or virtual,

 This course defines the differences between access control “head-end” systems and traditional (metal cut keys) key replacement systems.
 We will review the different types of credentials (metal keys, card keys, fobs, etc.) as well as battery operated products vs. fully hard-wired electrified locking systems.
 Lastly, we will teach you the do’s and don’ts for code compliance.

-ada: meeting accessibility standards for openings - 1.0 lu/hsw
+meeting accessibility codes for doors and hardware - ICC A117.1 - 1.0 lu/hsw

 This course features an overview of compliance with ADA, physical disabilities, and ANSI 117.1 Chapter 404 Doors, Doorways, and Gates.
 We will also discuss approach dimension compliances.

 architectural hardware basics ahb101 - 1.0 lu/hsw

 This course will describe hardware nomenclature, correct sequencing, specifying hardware, and code compliance.

 BASIC ELECTRIFIED DOOR HARDWARE edh101 - 1.0 LU/HSW